ch-ho00/FCOS_obb/README.md

 #### 3.4 Target of Box Head

 <img src= "https://github.com/chanhopark00/FCOS_obb/blob/master/imgs/3.PNG" width="400">
-we want each of the values to be equal to the ground truth; due to the nature of logarithm the closer the value is to 1 the closer the value will be to 0.
-Hence we apply SmoothL1 loss to this offset.
+Here the variables with * superscript are the ground truth.
+Since we want each of the values to be equal to the ground truth, we set the target to be a value which 0 represents equality with the ground truth.
+With this target, we apply SmoothL1 loss.
 This offset is consistent with the RoI tranformer’s rotated region proposal network offset.

 #### 3.5.
 Data Pre/post processing